How To Optimize Search on Native¶

 Separate your campaigns into similar performing groups (for example, seasonality, purchase-funnel location, price point, etc) to better measure performance across groups with similar goals.

 Control Your Bids¶

 Use higher bid modifiers to get more traffic and consider whether other modifiers may be driving down your bid.
 For example, you’re likely limiting your traffic if you have a search on native modifier in addition to a device type modifier.

 Use Reporting to Review Performance & Inform Bid Adjustments¶

-Run reports in the Yahoo Gemini dashboard to gain insights into search on native performance.
+Run reports in the Native & Search dashboard to gain insights into Search-On-Native performance.

-- Start by running a campaign performance report in the Gemini UI and use the source column to view Search on Native performance.
+- Start by running a campaign performance report in the Native & Search UI and use the source column to view Search on Native performance.
 For example: 1 = search on native and 2 = search.

 - Compare the post-click CPA between search and native supply.

 - Now run a Keyword performance report using the source column to review and pivot CPA across your portfolio (i.e., to compare brand terms vs non-brand).
 For keyword performance reports, include a filter for search and native sources.